Partial government shutdown to continue through next week

 “To me it doesn’t matter what we want, let’s have a design that works,” Sen. James Lankford, R-Okla., told NBC.
 “The president put out a tweet of a picture with spikes on top of fencing, that’s not even in the conversation.
 That’s not even in one of the designs the border patrol has proposed.”

-The White House continued recent signals it was open to a more expansive definition.
+The White House continued to signal it was open to a more expansive definition.
 When asked if Trump is demanding funding for a concrete wall as part of the deal to end the shutdown, a senior administration official told reporters Saturday he was not: “He wants $5 billion in physical barrier...
 He is not insisting on this being a concrete barrier.”

 A Senate Democratic aide said the House and Senate leadership of both parties — as well as the president himself — would all need to sign off on any deal before it went up for a vote.